pettersand/builder/devlog.md

 3. Data handling
     - Ran into issue with circular dependencies affecting flow
     - There seems to be some difficulty in ensuring two-way communication between the main store, and the sub stores.
+4. Circular Dependencies
+    - Might have been the issue.
+Restructuring to fix.

 ## 17/01-24